Are you an organizer?

 –Commit to be physically resident at Civic Hall at least 50% time, including all master class sessions.

-–As with all people in our general scholarship program, participants will also be expected to contribute to larger the Civic Hall community by actively participating in community events, offering workshop or skill shares at least once a quarter, and volunteering two hours a month in other community functions.
+–As with all people in our general scholarship program, participants will also be expected to contribute to larger the Civic Hall community by actively participating in community events and offering workshop or skill shares at least once a quarter.

 Civic Hall envisions a future where the use of technology by all creates a more democratic, just, and equitable society.
 We actively seek a diverse pool of applicants from or who have worked closely with historically marginalized groups, including but not limited to people with disabilities, people of color, LGBTQ people, first- or second-generation immigrants, and people from low-income families.
 When applying, please include information about your unique background.